rickmode/ocsf-schema-compiler/README.md

 make lint
 ```

-Also with a virtual environment, a local install can be used to run the compiler.
+Also, with a virtual environment, a local install can be used to run the compiler.
 ```shell
 # A standard Python virtual environment works fine
 python3 -m venv .venv